The Insurance and Reinsurance Law Review: Chile

-The legislative framework applicable to insurance and reinsurance is constructed from various regulations and laws:
+The legislative framework applicable to insurance and reinsurance consists in various regulations and laws:

-- Title VIII of Book II of the Code of Commerce, called 'About Insurance in General and in Particular about Non-marine Insurance' (Article 512 et seq.);
+- Title VIII of Book II of the Code of Commerce, entitled 'About Insurance Contracts' and, in particular, Article 512 et seq., regarding non-maritime insurance;

-- Title VII of Book III of the Code of Commerce, called 'About Marine Insurance' (Article 1158 et seq.);
+- Title VII of Book III of the Code of Commerce, entitled 'Maritime Insurance';

 - DFL 251, which regulates insurance companies;